xi/cplay-ng/README.rst

 ::

-    cplay-ng [-d <filename>] [-nrRm] [ file | dir | playlist ] ...
+    cplay-ng [ file | dir | playlist ] ...

-    -d  Enable debugging output to <filename>.

-    -n  Start in restricted mode: No shell commands, changing directory, goto, or saving playlists.

-    -r  Start in repeat mode.

-    -R  Start in random mode.

-    -m  Switch channels (oss only)
+For a full list of command line options, see ``cplay-ng --help``.

-    When in doubt, press 'h' for a friendly help page.
+When in doubt about runtime controls, press 'h' for a friendly help page.

-You can also use ``cnq-ng`` to remote-control a running cplay-ng.
+Apart from cplay-ng, this distribution also includes the program cnq-ng to remote-control a running cplay-ng.

 Configuration